MartinBurian/kosapy/README.md

 kosapy has been developed literally overnight, so it might have performance issues.
 It uses lazy loading of like everything and features a simple http cache, but further speedups are sure possible.
 We'll see if it gets slow enough to be annoying.

 We will be implementing OAuth2.
 Sometime.

+ Since kosapy is so general, it could be modified to quite any REST API.
+The only presumptions made about the XML is organization of data into an ATOM feed (entries are atom:entry, multiple entries are in atom:feed and the interesting part of the entry is in atom:content) and cross-referencing using xlink:href attribute of fields and atom:link href="self" of entries.
+If you're building a client lib for a different API, take a look at the above referenced siesta project, we think it's really cool (and that's why we borrowed some of their ideas).
+They focus on JSON, though, and we needed XML.

 Supporting POST, PUT and others is not neccessary for KosAPI, but useful for writeable REST APIs.
 We might implement them sometime.